Nyepi-Day of Silence and Ogo Ogo festival

 - The sound level of your music or television should be at a minimum.

-- The airport, the ports, will be completely closed on March 7th.
+- The airport, the ports, will be closed entirely on Nyepi Day.

 - In hospitals, only emergency and maternity wards will be open.